 Location of ETS

-The electron transport system and its protein complexes along with ATP synthase channel protein are located in the inner mitochondrial membrane.
-In the diagram, we can see the site of the electron transport chain, which is present in between the cytosol and matrix.
+The electron transport system and its protein complexes, along with the ATP synthase channel protein, are located in the inner mitochondrial membrane.
+In a diagram, we could see the site of the electron transport chain, which is present in between the cytosol and matrix.

-There are four large protein complexes in the electron transport chain that mediates the transfer of an electron from one to the other.
-In addition to protein complexes, there are individual electron carriers present like Co-Q and Cyt-C. Both Coenzyme-Q and Cytochrome-c are the diffusible electron carriers and can travel within the membrane.
-Along with that, there is one ion channel protein (ATP-synthase) which mediates the transport of proton down the concentration gradient by producing ATP.
+There are four large protein complexes in the electron transport chain, which mediate the transfer of electrons.
+In addition to protein complexes, there are individual electron carriers present like Co-Q and Cyt-C.

-The overall reaction in the electron transport chain can be equated in a way given in the diagram.
-In the electron transport chain, per molecule of glucose can produce 34 molecules of ATP, given in the equation below:
+The overall reaction in the electron transport chain can be equated in a way given in a picture.
+In the electron transport chain, per molecule of glucose can produce 34 molecules of ATP, as given in the equation below:

 Thus, the net production of energy in the electron transport chain is 34 ATP molecules.